ala1705/MiniProject/README.md

 # MiniProject source code and supplementary material
-This repository contains supplementary material for a MiniProject "Multi-Scale Spatio-Temporal Modelling of Within-Host Dynamics of _Salmonella enterica_ infection"
+This repository contains supplementary material for a MiniProject "Multi-scale spatial models of _Salmonella enterica_ within-host infection dynamics"

-Source code is written in Matlab (requires proprietary Matlab software to run), or in Eidos and open-source SLiM software is needed (https://messerlab.org/slim/).
+Source code is written in Matlab (requires proprietary Matlab software to run), and in Eidos and open-source SLiM software is needed (https://messerlab.org/slim/).